Activity time: 10 minutes

 Including All Participants

-If a child is physically unable to light a candle and stand to address the group, ask the child to invite another child to light a candle for him/her or offer to do it yourself.
-Allow the child to speak joys and sorrows from where he/she is sitting.
+If a child is physically unable to light a candle and stand to address the group, ask the child to invite another child to light a candle for them or offer to do it yourself.
+Allow the child to speak joys and sorrows from where they are sitting.